 Water pollution is also a problem.
 Expats are advised not to drink tap water in China and to rinse fruit and vegetables with boiled water.
-Purchasing and using only filtered water is best way to avoid water-borne illnesses.
+Purchasing and using only filtered water is the best way to avoid water-borne illnesses.

 Depending on where expats choose to live in China, most medical emergencies can be handled quickly and efficiently.
 Some rural areas have very limited emergency services, but urban areas are generally well serviced.

-The local emergency number is 120.
-Expats should also keep the contact details of their nearest embassy accessible for cases of emergency.
+The local medical emergency number is 120.
+Expats should also be sure to have the contact details of their nearest embassy easily accessible in case of an emergency.